clairey-zx81/json-model/README.md

 Version 2 is work-in-progress design, implementation and tests.

+This implementation is given to the _Public Domain_.

 ## Tool Installation

 Proof-of-concept compiler to test JSON Model is available as Python a command